 Our goal is to provide your people with an intuitive, straightforward, and simple-to-use experience, right where they work.
 We strive to support their work and boost their productivity with a variety of powerful use cases encompassing all areas of the insurance sector, ranging from policy management to risk analysis to compliance.
-In addition to prebuilt templates that span a wide range of popular business use cases, you can use composable UI options to create custom templates highly tailored to your industry- or company-specific use cases.
+In addition to prebuilt apps that span a wide range of popular business use cases, you can use composable UI options to create custom apps highly tailored to your industry- or company-specific use cases.

 - Support for your brand

 We understand the needs of insurance companies when it comes to building a brand.
 Writer automatically enforces your AI guardrails so work is compliant, accurate, inclusive, and on-brand, whether it’s created by your people or AI.
 Our platform learns from your content, key terms, legal and regulatory rules, company facts, and policy specifics to create an experience that’s consistent, trustworthy, and reflective of your brand.
 We want to empower you to extend your brand for an integrated, reliable, and personalized customer experience that meets the demands of the insurance industry.